Casey-lab-95/GunApp/README.md

 # GunApp

  ## What this app will do.
- renders a 3d model of your gun and allows you to add parts before you buy the parts/gun. gathers info of the parts berel length caliber of amunition and gives you stats on your wepons potential performance with the added parts i.e balistics and other information like weight and length.
+ Renders a 3d model of your gun and allows you to add parts before you buy the parts/gun.
+ Gathers info of the parts berel length caliber of amunition and gives you stats on your wepons potential performance with the added parts i.e balistics and other information like weight and length.